Top 7 tips to make your accounts and devices more secure

 To make it easier to remember passwords, many people incorporate personal information like names and dates.
 But that’s not safe.
 With so much data available online, using personal information makes it easier for cyber attackers to hack those accounts quickly.

 A typical eight-character password may no longer be enough to protect your accounts and devices from being hacked.
-To better protect your data, you should use:
+To better protect your data, you should use a strong password or passphrase:

-Here are seven tips for creating passwords and passphrases that will help keep your online data and devices secure.
+Here are seven tips for creating passwords or passphrases, as well as using a password manager, that will help keep your online data and devices secure.

 Consider that long, random passwords may be easier to hack and harder to remember, while a long, random passphrase may be harder to hack and easier to remember.